jasonicarter/MLND_capstone/Capstone_proposal.md

 **Investment and Trading - A Stock Price Indicator**

 ### Domain Background
-_(approx. 1-2 paragraphs)_

-In this section, provide brief details on the background information of the domain from which the project is proposed.
-Historical information relevant to the project should be included.
-It should be clear how or why a problem in the domain can or should be solved.
-Related academic research should be appropriately cited in this section, including why that research is relevant.
-Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.

-___

 *An investment is an asset or item that is purchased with the hope that it will generate income or will appreciate in the future. [...]
 In finance, an